Happy Spring Equinox!

 - Take a few deep inhalations and exhalations to connect with your breath and bring your awareness to your lower abdomen.

 - Inhale deeply through both nostrils, filling your belly with air about ¾ way full.

 - In a quick motion, contract your lower abdomen, or use your hand to gently press or force and expel all the air from your lungs while drawing your navel in toward your spine.
 The primary movement is from your diaphragm.

 - Perform this cycle 10 times, then allow your breathing to return to normal and observe the sensations in your body.

 - Repeat these cycles of 10 movements, 3 to 4 times.

 Contraindication: Do not practice Kapalabhati if you are pregnant, if you have excess pitta dosha, have high blood pressure, acid digestive issues, heart disease, or abdominal pain.
-You should also stop or slow down if you feel dizzy, light-headed or anxious.
+You should also stop or slow down if you feel dizzy, light-headed, or anxious.

-Abhyanga or dry brushing will support lymphatic movement, circulation and will invigorate the body.
+Abhyanga or dry brushing will support lymphatic movement, and circulation and will invigorate the body.
 Light oils should be used such as almond or sunflower and only practiced a few times a week.
-Aromas that are stimulating and energizing such as lemon, bergamot, cinnamon, patchouli, eucalyptus, and ginger are useful in your abhyanga oil or to simply diffuse throughout your home or office space if sluggishness arises.
+Aromas that are stimulating and energizing such as lemon, bergamot, cinnamon, patchouli, eucalyptus, and ginger are useful in your abhyanga oil or simply diffuse throughout your home or office space if sluggishness arises.

 I hope these will bring keep you light and lifted this spring season!
 Schedule a spring follow-up visit to keep you balanced and motivated!